-5. 5.
-How to select URLs/Email addresses from HTML ?
+- 5. How to select URLs and email addresses from HTML ?

-For a very detailed Regular Expression Tutorial we highly recommend http://www.regular-expressions.info.
+For a detailed Regular Expression tutorial we highly recommend https://www.regular-expressions.info.

 How to select string following another string ?

-Suppose you need to extract the price in dollars from the text below.
+Suppose you want to extract the price in dollars from the text below.

 Price: (.*)